boshkins/pelopia/doc/HLD.md

 ####Autocomplete support
 Caching!!
 Hold on to the text+location of the previous call, results of search on full terms and position in prefix tree for the last word (complete or not).
 Keep results of the partial search separate from the full terms'.
 Destroy if the new text (sans last term) or location are different

 	Do the search on full (all but last) terms.
-Save the result set.
+Save the result set, with scores.

 	Search for the last term covers the entire subtree with the root corresponding to the term (as opposed to full term where it is only the node matching the term).
 		Save the root of the subtree.

 	On the next call, if the last term is a continuation of the prior search's last term, refine search in the tree starting from the saved root.
 	If the last term is new (and what was thought of as partial term last time is now full), use the save subtree's root as the new full term, add to the memorized result set.
 		Do a new partial search with the new last word.

 	................................... incomplete

 ###Scoring